snel-repo/falcon.github.io/README.md

 ### Is there a deadline?
 The benchmark and its leaderboard can be submitted to indefinitely on EvalAI as a resource for the community.
 Phase 2 of the challenge, which rewards top entries with prizes, will end on April 3rd, 2022.

-### Is FALCON one benchmark or many benchmarks?
-NLB aims to regularly organize benchmark suites, a collection of tasks, datasets, and metrics around a theme in neural latent variable modeling.
-For example, NLB'21 will emphasize general population modeling.

 ## Citation
 If you use the FALCON in your work, please cite our preprint, which is not yet posted.